tristansoler/sfdr_report_generator/README.md

 # SFDR Post-Contractual Report Generator

 An internal tool for generating Sustainable Finance Disclosure Regulation (SFDR) post-contractual reports.
-This project is designed for use within SAM's ESG Global team.
+This project is designed for use within the ESG Global team of Santander Asset Management (SAM).

 ## Project Overview